iCliniq Logo

 Conclusion:

 Dabska tumor is a rare, low-grade vascular neoplasm found in skin and subcutaneous tissue.
-It has slow progress with low invasive ability.
+It has progressed slowly and has low invasive ability.
 The outcome of this tumor is good, and the survival rate of patients is luckily high.
 Once surgical excision is performed, periodic, regular check-ups are suggested to ensure that there is no recurrence or nodal involvement.
 Long-term clinical follow-up is necessary along with the multi-disciplinary approach to assess the metastatic spread of cancer, if any.

 Tags: